The Straw That Breaks the Camel’s Back

 He spent a few days in the ICU and was able to be extubated, neurologically intact (no brain damage).

-The workup in the ICU revealed that his LDL-C was 250mg/dL, suspicious for a diagnosis of Heterozygous Familial Hypercholesterolemia.
+The workup in the ICU revealed that his LDL-C was in the 200's, likely indicative of Heterozygous Familial Hypercholesterolemia (HeFH).

 He was eager to undergo the bypass operation but adamantly refused to take statins.
 His wife supported him in this stance, declaring "we don't take statins in our family!"